drhsqlite/fossil-mirror/www/globs.md

 trailing comma in the current directory.
 If the pattern matches no files, it is passed into Fossil's `main()` function as-is by the C runtime system.
-Since Fossil uses commas to separate multiple glob patterns, this means "all files at the root of the Fossil checkout directory and nothing else."
+Since Fossil uses commas to separate multiple glob patterns, this means "all files from the root of the Fossil checkout directory downward and nothing else," which is of course equivalent to "all managed files in this repository," our original goal.

 ## Experimenting

-To preview the effects of command line glob pattern expansion for various glob patterns (unquoted, quoted, comma-terminated), for any combination of command shell and Fossil executable, on both POSIX systems and Windows, the [`test-echo`][] command can be injected as the first argument on the Fossil command line:
+To preview the effects of command line glob pattern expansion for various glob patterns (unquoted, quoted, comma-terminated), for any combination of command shell, OS, C run time, and Fossil version, preceed the command you want to test with [`test-echo`][] like so:

     $ fossil test-echo setting crlf-glob "*"
-    $ echo * | fossil test-echo setting crlf-glob --args -
+    C:\> echo * | fossil test-echo setting crlf-glob --args -

-Moreover, the [`test-glob`][] command is handy to test if a string matches a glob pattern.
+The [`test-glob`][] command is also handy to test if a string matches a glob pattern.

 [`test-echo`]: /help?cmd=test-echo